caxlsx/caxlsx_rails/README.md

 If you get these errors, please open an issue and share code so the bug can be isolated.
 Or comment on issue [#29](https://github.com/caxlsx/caxlsx_rails/issues/29) or [#25](https://github.com/caxlsx/caxlsx_rails/issues/25).

+### The unparsed template is returned, or something similar

+Have you followed other tutorials for serving Excel from Rails?
+Have you declared the MIME type already?
+These may be incompatible with caxlsx_rails (which declares the MIME type for you.)
+Remove any vestiges of other tutorials from your code and try again.

 ### Generated Files Can't Be Opened or Invalid Byte Sequence in UTF-8

 Both these errors *appear* to be caused by Rails applying a layout to the template.
 Passing `layout: false` to `render :xlsx` should fix this issue.
 Version 0.5.0 attempts to fix this issue.